SPAAM-community/AncientMetagenomeDir/ancientmetagenome-anthropogenic/libraries/README.md

-# AncientMetagenomeDir - Host Associated Metagenome
+# AncientMetagenomeDir - Anthropogenic Metagenome

 ![check_dataset](https://github.com/spaam-community/AncientMetagenomeDir/workflows/check_dataset/badge.svg)

-This page describes columns definitions for the host-associated ancient metagenome library metadata list.
+This page describes columns definitions for the anthropogenic ancient metagenome library metadata list.

 This covers libraries generated from metagenomes such as

-- oral microbiome (e.g. from dental calculus, teeth)
+- artefacts (from pot crusts, parchment etc.)
-- gut microbiome (e.g. from palaeofaeces, intestinal contents of mummies)
+- non-host associated microbiome samples (e.g. decomposition communities of museum or herbarium samples)
-- 'skeletal' metagenomes (i.e. metagenomes derived from skeletal elements not representing original 'microbiomes' of a living individual)
+- storage environments of samples
-- 'soft tissue' metagenomes (i.e. from mummified remains
+- building environment metagenomes

 Numeric fields (e.g. `read_count`), can be filled with `NA` to indicate 'no reported value'.
 Free text fields (e.g. `library_name`) can be indicated with